Changeling’s Guide to Discord for Screen Reader Users: Servers and Channels

 If you have muted a channel, you can take it out of the list for yourself.
 More on muting channels shortly.

 Use this to make a quick exit if you discover you’ve entered a server that’s not a good fit for you.

 Moving Between Servers

-Each server is a link with a graphic that has the name of the server and the server icon.
-You can click these to enter a server.
+Servers are presented in a treeview within the HTML environment.
+You can interact with the treeview and use the up and down arrows to select a server, and enter it by pressing enter.
 You can also press control along with 1-0 to move between the first ten servers in your list, or use Control and Alt along with the up and down arrows to move between servers.
 Finally, you can press Control+K to open a search and move to a server by typing its name.

 Now that we have a server or two under our belt, let’s talk about channels.

 What is a Channel?

 A channel is a subcategory in a server.
 They can be used to distinguish between different topics of conversation, separate NSFW or adult content from the general chat, etc. Admins can allow access to channels to only certain server members, too.
 A channel can be a text chat, or voice chat.